calibrae-project/eleos/README.md

   - Other: Submit a Github issue as needed.

 ### License
-Common Public Attribution License (CPAL)
+Common Public Attribution License (CPAL-1.0)